 Money tree plants prefer bright, indirect light.
 If you’re growing your money tree indoors, place it near a sunny window and rotate the pot once a week so all sides of the plant get an equal amount of light.
 If you’re growing your money tree outdoors, place it in a partially shaded area where it will be protected from direct sunlight.

-See also What is Mexican Feather Grass Plant
+See also What is Manila Palm Plant

 Water Requirements